Alcohol Overdose: Causes, Risk, Signs and How to Prevent It

 Can Alcohol Overdose Occur from Drinking Beer Only?

-Yes, alcohol overdose can occur from drinking beer if consumed in large quantities over a short period.
-Any alcoholic beverage can lead to overdose if enough is consumed quickly.
+Yes, alcohol overdose occurs from drinking beer if consumed in large quantities over a short period.
+Any alcoholic beverage leads to an overdose if enough is consumed quickly.

 Does Eating While Drinking Prevent Alcohol Overdose?